 There is Public parking at the north end of the bog (on Highway 33 about 2 miles east of County Highway Y) A short trail system with board walks leads to a pier at Watts lake.
 A second access is on the south side of the Bog on Cedar Sauk Road (Appx.
 1 mile west of County Highway Y) A board walk will take you to Mud Lake.
 Guided hikes begin at the UWM Field Station at 3095 Blue Goose Road, Saukville 53080.
 The UWM Field Station property is open for guided hikes or by permission.
 Please call the UWM Field station at 262-675-6844 for more information about the university-owned property or to request permission to access UWM properties or facilities.

 The Cedarburg Bog system is made up of about 2,200 acres that include seven or eight plant communities like conifer and hardwood swamps, sedge meadow, marsh, several lakes, fen, and upland forests.
-In addition, amphibians such as the Blue spotted Salamander, eastern milk snake and snapping turtle can be found.
+In addition, amphibians and reptiles such as the Blue spotted Salamander, eastern milk snake and snapping turtle can be found.
 Common mammals include the opossum, masked shrew, little and big brown bat, coyote and white tail deer.
-Birds that make their home in the Bog include northern cardinal, red-tailed hawk, wild turkey, American goldfinch and European starling, among others.
+Birds that make their home in the Bog include northern cardinal, red-tailed hawk, wild turkey, common yellowthroat warbler and wood duck, among others that use it as a stopover during migration.
 There is public access at the north and south ends of the bog.
 The UWM Field Station trails are only open to the public for group use arranged in advance or at public events.
 Please do not harass or harm the birds, plants mammals or amphibians you encounter.